Required to include trustfence support.

 1. Configure secure boot

-To build signed artifacts, modify your conf/local.conf file to include the following:
+To build signed and encrypted artifacts, modify your conf/local.conf file to include the following:

 conf/local.conf